DavidBrust/MultiComponentReactiveMixtureProject/README.md

 #### Notebooks

+- `LoschmidtTernary.jl`: simulation of diffusion in ternary gas mixture (verification of isothermal model)
 - `Thermodiffusion.jl`: demonstration of thermodiffusion (reproduces figures shown in the article)
 - `Uphill_Diff1D.jl`: illustration of transport against a concentration gradient (convection driven) in iso-thermal conditions
 - `Residual_MoleFrac1D.jl`: investigation of grid refinement on residual molar fractions